 - Interoperable components

 Developing in Lightning requires a mind shift, but opens doors.
 Salesforce Classic was built around a page-centric model, while Lightning is based on an app-centric one.
-Now that Classic Visualforce is only one (older) option, it’s possible to build web applications that are mobile-ready and run natively in browsers, even faster.
-The new lightning component architecture gives you two programming models: the Lightning Web Components model and the original Aura Components model.
+Basically, now that Classic Visualforce is only one (older) option, it’s possible to build web applications that are mobile-ready and run natively in browsers, even faster.
+Furthermore, the new lightning component architecture gives you two programming models: the Lightning Web Components model and the original Aura Components model.

-If you are currently developing Lightning components with the Aura programming model, you can continue to do so, because both can coexist and interoperate.
-But, in the future we recommend you consider migrating your Aura Components to Lightning Web Components, starting with the components that would benefit the most from the performance benefits of Lightning Web Components.
+in addition, if you are currently developing Lightning components with the Aura programming model, you can continue to do so.
+Both can coexist and interoperate.
+But, in the future, we recommend you consider migrating your Aura Components to Lightning Web Components.
+Start with the components that would benefit the most from the performance benefits of Lightning Web Components.